qwertie/loyc.net/_posts/2020-04-08-principles-of-programming.md

 Except once.
 I was told that my WinForms-based app looked "too 1990s" and needed to be "upgraded" to WPF.
 Fast forward a few months, the shiny new WPF version was indeed more visually attractive, but when we shipped it, a customer complained that it took over 45 seconds to start on their ancient hardware (making this especially confusing to them, it had no splash screen.)

 I was shocked. _My_ software slow to start?
-Even on my own machine the startup time wasn't great, at three to four seconds.
+Even on my own machine the startup time wasn't great, at six seconds.
 Luckily when writing the WPF version, I used Update Controls (now known as [Assisticant](https://assisticant.net/)) and adhered strictly to the ideal MVVM separation of concerns between views and ViewModels.
 As a result, the old WinForms version still basically worked with the same ViewModels and back-end.
 I had left the WinForms code intact, waiting to be activated by a `--winforms` command-line option.
 The WinForms version started in about 5 seconds on the customer's machine (and almost instantly on my own machine), so we suggested they  use the WinForms version for the time being.
 Since virtually all my code was the same between the two versions, I knew that my own code performed well enough, but that WPF itself and the third-party WPF controls we bought somehow took over 40 seconds to initialize.

 The company paid good money for those controls.
 Why were they so slow?
 I suspect people have learned the wrong lesson from "premature optimization is the root of all evil."
 People act like it means "ignore performance completely until the problem is too bad to ignore any more."

 The WPF people certainly learned the wrong lesson.
 I did a test, creating a ListBox with 10,000 items in it, non-virtualized ([for IsSelected bindings to work correctly](https://stackoverflow.com/questions/7097999/wpf-binding-to-listboxitem-isselected-doesnt-work-for-off-screen-items)), with no DataTemplate.
 Each item was just a string like `"Item #1234"`.
 WinForms, of course, would never have a problem with such a small list, but in WPF the list consumed 80 megabytes of RAM and the ListBox took four seconds to handle a single press of the down arrow key, on a multi-core machine capable of running billions of instructions per second, per core.

 Knuth said "We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%."
-This is surely an exaggeration - 10% is a more likely number.
+But [premature optimization is not nearly as bad as **not giving a f*ck**](http://loyc.net/2013/the-root-of-all-evil-is-optimization-no.html), which is a far more common practice today.
+And surely Knuth exaggerates - 10% is a more likely number.
 When speed-critical code is written badly, 3% of the code might take 50% of CPU time, but once you optimize it, the same 3% is takes only 5% of the time, and now the slowest code is somewhere else and 10% of it is taking 50% of CPU time.

-But if you're writing a library, like WPF or its 3rd-party controls, which parts of it are speed-critical?
+If you're writing a library, like WPF or its 3rd-party controls, which parts of it are speed-critical?
 Well, the library could be used in thousands of different programs, but each program uses _different parts_ of your library heavily.
 This implies that library authors should optimize much more than normal applications do, since a lot more of the code will be speed-critical for at least a few users.
 Likewise, the more users your app has, the more likely that one of your customers is stressing a code path that the others are not.
 Even if 3% of the code takes half the time, it's not necessarily the same 3% for every customer!

 As a library author who grew up at a time when my apps actually had to fit in [640K of RAM](https://quoteinvestigator.com/2011/09/08/640k-enough/), rarely was my program small or fast enough at first, and I learned to care about performance like the folks of 1974.
 Without good profiling tools I've sometimes optimized the wrong things; still, let me share some lessons I've learned: